 The DB Group's primary instrument to manage trading market risk is the limit setting process.
-The DB Group's Management Board, supported by Market Risk Management, which is part of the DB Group's independent risk function, sets a Group-wide value-at-risk and economic capital limits for the market risk in the trading book.
+The DB Group's Management Board, supported by DB Group Market Risk Management, which is part of the DB Group's independent risk function, sets a Group-wide value-at-risk and economic capital limits for the market risk in the trading book.
 DB Group Market Risk Management sub-allocates this overall limit to the group divisions and individual business areas based on anticipated business plans and risk appetite.
-Within the individual business areas, the DB Group business heads or the DB Group entities' Chief Operating Officers may establish business limits by sub-allocating the Market Risk Management limit down to individual portfolios or geographical regions.
-VaR limits for Deutsche Bank (Malaysia) Berhad are endorsed by the Malaysian Board Risk Management Committee ("BRMC") and Board of Directors ("BOD").
+Within the individual business areas, the DB Group business heads or the DB Group Market Risk Management limit down to individual portfolios or geographical regions.
+VaR limits for the Bank are endorsed by the BRMC and the Bank's Board of Directors ("BOD").